RyanElliott10/photo_message_encryption/README.md

-For more information on steganographic encoding, view this video by Numberphile: https://www.youtube.com/watch?v=TWEXCYQKyDc
+For more information on steganographic encoding, view [this video by Numberphile](https://www.youtube.com/watch?v=TWEXCYQKyDc)